orionstaking/terraform-aws-chainlink-ea/README.md

 In most cases all External adapters are needed to store only API_KEY environment variable in AWS SM.

 Sometimes, an External Adapter like [bank-frick](https://github.com/smartcontractkit/external-adapters-js/tree/develop/packages/sources/bank-frick) is required more sensetive variables than just API_KEY.
-In this case, it's possible to include all required values in `ea_specific_secret_variables` block in `external_adapters` variable.
+In this case, it's possible to include all required values in `ea_secret_variables` block in `external_adapters` variable.

-Check an exhausive example in .examples/complete_secrets folder.
+Check an exhausive example in .examples/basic_secrets folder.

 ### Usage of custom task definition file (when default template is not enough)